Skip to main content

 3. Automation

 Most project management tools also allow you to automate mundane tasks like requests for status updates and team utilization or routine progress reporting.
-In some tools, you can even automate feedback and proofing workflows, enabling shorter feedback cycles and faster approval times.
+With some tools, you can even automate feedback and proofing workflows, which means shorter feedback cycles and faster approval times.

-By automating these repetitive to-do list items, project managers can focus on higher value tasks.
-Automation also makes it much quicker and easier to keep track of multiple projects simultaneously so you can concentrate on your top priorities.
+Automating these repetitive to-do list items allows you to focus on higher value tasks.
+It also makes it much quicker and easier to keep track of multiple projects simultaneously so you can concentrate on your top priorities.

 Read more about the differences between workflow automation software and project management software here.